buildpacks/spec/buildpack.md

 Layers marked `launch = false`, `build = false`, and `cache = false` behave like temporary directories, available only to the authoring buildpack, that exist for the duration of a single build.

+### Stack Layers

+All changes made by a stack buildpack in the extend phase MAY be included in a single layer produced as output from the buildpack, which MUST be mounted into the `/run-layers` directory of the export container.
+Any changes performed by the stack buildpack to the build image MUST persist through execution of application buildpacks, but MUST NOT be exported as a layer.

+The stack buildpack's layer MAY be enriched by providing [Stack Layer Content Metadata](#stack-layer-content-metadata-toml) in a `<layers>/stack-layer.toml` file.
+The `<layers>/stack-layer.toml` MAY define globs of files to be excluded from the image when it is _exported_.
+Any excluded path MAY also be marked as _cached_, so that those excluded paths are recovered before the build or extend phase.
+The term _excluded_ is defined as:

+* *Excluded during build phase*: Files at matching paths are removed from the filesystem before application buildpack execution.
+If cached, on subsequent build operations, the excluded files will be restored to the build-image filesystem before stackpack execution.
+* *Excluded during extend phase*: A given path is excluded from the snapshot layer (and thus from the final image).
+If cached, on subsequent build or rebase operations, the excluded files will be restored to the run-image filesystem before stackpack execution.

 ## App Interface

 | Output                 | Description